Censorship in Belarus: 2020s

-On 27 August, about 50 journalists were put to the local police department when the anti-Lukashenko protest rally started.
-They were detained for several hours, their documents and smartphones were checked.
-4 journalists refused to give access to their mobile devices, and they were charged with "participation in an unauthorized mass event".
-Swedish photojournalist Paul Hansen was deported from Belarus and banned to visit Belarus for 5 years.
-The Belarusian association of journalists demanded to investigate this case, claiming that the article 198 of the Criminal Code ("Obstruction of the legitimate professional activities of a journalist") should be applied.
-On 29 August, accreditation of several foreign journalists was revoked; they worked for Radio Free Europe/Radio Liberty, Associated Press, Reuters, BBC, ARD, Radio France Internationale, Deutsche Welle and Current Time TV.
+On 27 August, about 50 journalists were taken to the local police department when the anti-Lukashenko protest rally started.
+They were detained for several hours and their documents and smartphones were checked.
+Four journalists refused to give access to their mobile devices, and were charged with "participation in an unauthorized mass event".
+Swedish photojournalist Paul Hansen was deported from Belarus and banned from Belarus for five years.
+The Belarusian Association of Journalists demanded that this case was investigated, claiming that the article 198 of the Criminal Code ("Obstruction of the legitimate professional activities of a journalist") should be applied.
+On 29 August, the accreditation of several foreign journalists was revoked; they worked for Radio Free Europe/Radio Liberty, Associated Press, Reuters, BBC, ARD, Radio France Internationale, Deutsche Welle and Current Time TV.

-On 1 September, 6 journalists from Komsomolskaya Pravda newspaper, tut.by web portal and BelaPAN news agency who covered the protest rally of students in Minsk were detained (initially — to check their documents).
+On 1 September, six journalists from Komsomolskaya Pravda newspaper, Tut.by web portal and BelaPAN news agency who covered the protest rally of students in Minsk were detained, initially to check their documents.
 Later they were charged with "participation in an unauthorized mass event".
 It was reported that they wore well-visible jackets and had personal IDs.
 They were also charged with coordination of the protests.